konvajs/site/source/docs/sandbox/SVG_On_Canvas.md

 We can use [canvg](https://github.com/canvg/canvg) to parse SVG and draw it into `<canvas>`.

+I was using that method in a large production app to have a predictable SVG result on the canvas.

 Here is the demo that shows drawing natively and with a library.

 {% iframe /downloads/code/sandbox/SVG_On_Canvas.html %}